Destination West!

 Picture

-There is a series of switchback u-turns on the paved road next to the Red Mountain village and this is where the Red Mountain Mining District Jeep Trail can be found.
-A map is not really necessary for this 4x4 dirt road system, because the side trails basically only meander over the slopes to the industrial sites in this area.
+There is a series of switchback u-turns on the paved road next to the Red Mountain village and this is where the Red Mountain Mining District 4x4 trail can be found.
+A map is not really necessary for this dirt road, because the side trails basically only meander to industrial sites in this area.
 Pre-plotting a travel route on a GPS may end up being a waste of time, because flash floods and avalanches have a way of causing multiple detours.
 Basically the best way to take on the Red Mountain Mining District Trails is to just go for it and judge the conditions as one goes.
-If a dirt road looks like it is too risky to handle, turning around in the narrow spaces along the ledges may be awkward, but easier going pathways can be found and there will still be plenty of old mining sites to experience.

 When exploring any old mining area on foot, it is best to avoid the mine shafts and areas of unstable ground.
 A rescue for a severe injury in this remote area might as well be a million miles away, so it is always best to play it safe.
-As can be seen in the photos, the Red Mountain Mining District trails have plenty of historic eye candy to offer, so be sure to chalk this one up when planning an alpine tour of the Uncompahgre National Forest!
+As can be seen in the photos, the Red Mountain Mining District trails have plenty to offer, so be sure to chalk up this destination when planning an Uncompahgre National Forest alpine tour!

 0 Comments